Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-1/readme.md

 ### Dates

-    - Assigned: 03/29/2021
+    - Assigned: 03/30/2022
-    - Due: Tuesday Apr 06 23:59:00 PST 2021
+    - Due: Tuesday Apr 05 23:59:00 PST 2022

 ## Goals ##

-- Java programming basics.
+- C++ programming basics.
 - Write your own tests.
 - Get familiar with Git and Github ([Great tuturial from Harvard's CS50](https://youtu.be/MJUJ4wbFm_A))
-- Get comfortable with the grading process.
+- Get comfortable with the grading submission process.

 ### Problems To Solve